 If this feels familiar

-If this feels familiar, the problem may not be that management "does not work."
-It may be that the business has been asking it to solve problems that belong to strategy, positioning, or conversion support elsewhere.
+If this feels familiar, management may not be the problem.
+The business may be asking it to solve work that belongs to strategy, positioning, or conversion support elsewhere.

 Book a strategy call if you want the scope reset properly